 22. ✦ Visit the Pet Cemetery

 23. ✦ Drive (& Walk) Down The “Crookedest Street”

 Lombard Street has eight hairpin turns that has made it famously known as the “Crookedest Street in San Francisco”, though there is some debate that it isn’t actually the most ziggedy-zaggedy.
-But, with up to 350 cars an hour driving down, it’s definitely the most well-known.
+But, with up to 350 cars an hour driving down, it’s definitely the most well-known and iconic thing to do.
 Traditionally, tourists will slowly drive down the short switchbacks, but what is even better is walking down this steep 600 foot long road.
 On foot you are able to fully see not only the red bricked road, but also the beautiful homes that line it.